 - Lower your cholesterol.
 LDL cholesterol, also known as “bad” cholesterol, is one of the building blocks of the plaques inside the blood vessels.
 You can lower your LDL levels by limiting how much fried and processed food you eat, getting active, quitting smoking, and reducing stress.

 At St. Joseph Health, our specialists work together to help you take control of your overall health.
 First, our St. Joseph and Texas A&M Health Network primary care physicians can help with the day-to-day management of diabetes.
-They may then recommend that you visit an endocrinologist to receive more advanced care for your condition or a cardiologist if you have symptoms of heart disease.
+To learn more about our diabetes education program and to register, click here or a cardiologist if you have symptoms of heart disease.
 Schedule a visit today to start on your journey toward better health.